shawnmaten/star-lab-interview/README.md

 There are two programs for this problem.
 The first, defined in fibonacci_module.c, creates a linux kernel module for a character device.
 The second, defined in fibonacci_client.c is a simple tester for the device.
-Run `make` then `sudo insmod fibonacci.ko` to install the device.
+Run `make` then `sudo insmod fibonacci.ko` to install the device. /dev/fibonacci should be present on the system.
+If you run `cat /dev/fibonacci` it will return
-/dev/fibonacci should be present on the system.
-If you run `sudo cat /dev/fibonacci` it will return 0; You can view the kernel module output in /var/log/kern.log (or wherever it is on your system).
+0. You can view the kernel module output in /var/log/kern.log (or wherever it is on your system).
 Look for output with "Fibonacci:".
 Use the tester as below And finally remove the module with `sudo rmmod fibonacci`.

 ```
 ./fibonacci_client 13